Emergency/Advanced

 If the signal is recovered, the pilot can take control by moving the sticks or pressing a flight mode button.

 Please note that there are two types of signal losses in RC (remote control) systems: Loss of Signal (LOS) and Data Link Loss.
-LOS refers to the stream of SBUS data that contains the pilot's inputs, while Data Link Loss refers to the stream of MavLINK messages.
+LOS refers to the SBUS data stream containing the pilot's inputs, while Data Link Loss refers to the stream of MavLINK messages.
 Aurora routes both data streams through a single radio system.
 It is important to remember that during operation, the AMC (Aurora Mission Control) app must be in the foreground on the pilot handset.
 Otherwise, the Data Link will fail after 30 seconds and trigger a failsafe.
 So, if the AMC app is closed or running in the background, the Data Link will fail, and the failsafe will be triggered.

 Loss of Video Signal